fionnmcginley/Conformal-Inference-Capstone-Project/README.md

-# Conformal Inference Capstone Project
+# Bayesian Conformal Prediction Capstone Project

-This repository contains R notebooks and associated materials developed for my final year project on **conformal inference**.
+This repository contains R notebooks and associated materials developed for my final year project on **conformal prediction**.
 This project explores various conformal prediction methods and their applications to Bayesian models.

 ## Repository Contents